RishabhSingh2510/PDF-Q-A-Chatbot/README.md

 Retrieval strategy

-🛡 Notes
+## 🛡 Notes

 No API keys are required unless you swap Ollama for an API-based LLM.

-Ensure .env is excluded using .gitignore.

-For large PDFs, embedding might take more time.
+Embedding may take longer for large PDFs.

-🤝 Contributing
+## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!